hotelcurtains/CS385/notes/notes.md

   - we have f(n) = n
     - n = 3.6\*10⁹
 - some rules about logs and more in [this handout](/notes/Guidelines%20for%20Asymptotic%20Analysis.pdf)
-- all logs grow at the same rate no matter the base

 # Check that all characters in string are unique
 - set up an unsigned int = 0 and use it as a vector